Ranked Choice Voting

 Are all offices for the June Democratic Primary going to be RCV style?

-No. Ranked choice voting is currently only being used for the County Board race (2 seats) in the June 20, 2023 Democratic Primary election.
-The offices for State Senate, House of Delegates, Commonwealth's Attorney, and Sheriff will not be using ranked choice voting.
+No. Ranked choice voting is currently only being used for the County Board race in Primary elections.
+Other offices will not be using ranked choice voting.